biggstd/sra2gev-docker/README.md

 This image is meant to be used for development and testing purposes with small datasets.

 ## Pull this Image from DockerHub
-You can pull an existing image from DockerHub using this command:
+You can pull an existing image built from this repository from DockerHub using this command:

 ```bash
 docker pull systemsgenetics/sra2gev-docker